kubernetes/kops/docs/run_in_existing_vpc.md

   These tags are important, for example, your services will be unable to create public or private Elastic Load Balancers (ELBs) if the respective `elb` or `internal-elb` tags are missing.

   If you would like to manage these tags externally then specify `--disable-subnet-tags` during your cluster creation.
-This will prevent kops from tagging existing subnets and allow some custom control, such as separate subnets for internal ELBs.
+This will prevent kOps from tagging existing subnets and allow some custom control, such as separate subnets for internal ELBs.

 ### Shared NAT Egress